rackerlabs/docs-core-infra-user-guide/cloud_images/custom_server_images.rst

 The first time you boot a cloud server, you'll probably use an image supplied by Rackspace.
-We supply images of many different operating systems, all configured to run optimally in the Rackspace open cloud.
+We supply images of many different operating systems, all configured to run optimally in the Rackspace Cloud.

 Since the images supplied by Rackspace need to appeal to a wide range of customers with varying use cases, you'll probably find that there are some